-Next, crush the vanilla wafers.
-You don’t want to crush them into a powder, rather they should be crushed into small coarse pieces.
+The vanilla wafers adds a nice crunch to the truffles.
+You can use any cookies or wafers that you like.You’ll need two cups of the crushed cookies, that should be about 200g, depend on the type of the cookies.
+You don’t want to crush them into a powder, rather into small coarse pieces.
 If you mistakenly turn the wafers into a powder, it’s ok.
-It will still taste good, but it will just be less crunchy.
-To crush it, you can either pulse it a few times in the food processor or put it into a small bag and crush the wafers with a wooden spoon.
-You can even crumble it with your own hands (which is something I’ve tried before).
-Crushing wafers is not an exact science, so don’t worry about it too much!
+It will still taste good, but it will be less crunchy.
+To crush it, you can either pulse it a few times in the food processor or put it into a small bag and crush them with a wooden spoon or rolling pin.

-Now for the hardest part – refrigerate the mixture and wait for at least 30 minutes.
-This is done to ensure easy rolling (but you can totally taste it now to see how yummy it is!).
+Now for the hardest part – you’ll need to refrigerate the mixture and wait for at least 30 minutes.
+This is done to ensure easy rolling (but you can totally taste it now to see how yummy it is).
 Once out of fridge, shape into balls and roll in a topping of your choice, or leave plain.
-Some of my favorite toppings are sprinkles, crushed nuts, coconut, cocoa, and powdered sugar.
-What is your favorite topping?
+Some of my favorite toppings are sprinkles, crushed nuts, coconut, cocoa powder, and powdered sugar.

 - ½ cup peanut butter

 - 3 tablespoons (40 g) unsalted butter, melted